 A stable and high supply of blood is critical for a well-functioning public healthcare system.
 This dashboard, which gives you near real-time updates on key indicators related to blood transfusion services, is brought to you by the National Blood Centre.
 The data is collected via the Blood Bank Information System v2 (BBISv2), a vein-to-vein blood-tracking system used by 22 main blood collection sites under MoH - and covers the majority of blood donations in Malaysia.

-Last updated: 21 Nov 2024, 05:00
+Last updated: 21 Dec 2024, 05:00

-Next update: 22 Nov 2024, 05:00
+Next update: 22 Dec 2024, 05:00

 Blood compromises 3 main components - red blood cells, platelets, and plasma.
 Although plasma can be stored for up to 3 years, red blood cells can be only stored for up to 42 days, and platelets only for up to 5 days.
 Therefore, it is vital to maintain a high and stable level of blood donations; when blood donation activity is low or volatile, healthcare services that depend upon blood transfusions may be negatively affected.